0xProject/protocol/README.md

 Workspaces in `sites` represent a type of app which will be deployed through means other than a Docker image, most commonly Vercel or similar.

+Functionally, there is no difference between workspaces in `packages` and in `sites`.

 # CI & pipelines